Beeswax is an amazing byproduct that comes from our little friends, the bees.

 ❤️ Here's how you can support our blog:

 My name is Linnea and I am a backyard gardening enthusiast!
-Along with my husband and our two kids (and chickens, ducks, honey bees and our little dog).
+Along with my husband and our two kids (and chickens, ducks, bees and our little dog).
 Our hobby - growing our own food and making our meals from scratch.
 My blog, The Farmers Cupboard, is the website that blossomed from that passion.
 I love every second I spend sharing our hobby with like minded backyard growers.

 It's easy to support my blog, and it is so appreciated.
 Please SHARE an article somewhere, pin a photo to your Pinterest board, follow on any of our social medias or sign up for our newsletter!
 That's it!